anoopkcn/lazylatex/README.md

 Because LaTeX shouldnt be boring! :tropical_fish: lazylatex is aLaTeX package inspired by sphinx-rtd-theme.
 Build with tcolorbox, minted, tikz, etc,.
 Some of the elements are also simulating elements from the tcolorbox manual.
 ## Some Features
-Please see `docs/example.pdf` for a list of all features and how to use them.
+ℹ️ IMPORTANT! **Please see `docs/example.pdf` and the dource `docs/examples.tex` for a list of all features and how to use them.** The following is a few screenshorts from the `docs/example.pdf` document.
 ### Inline Markup
 ![Inline-Markup](./docs/img/inline_markup.png)
 ### Code Blocks